PetriDamous/coding-exercises/Graphql/project/tasks.md

 - Create a context to pass around your connectors (currently adding context throws error)
 - Sort by accending and deccedning order using cache
   - Make two buttons one for asc and the other for desc
+- Add optimistic UI for adding a speaker

 ## Client